badassdatascience/badass-data-science/badassdatascience/README.md

 # Python Modules

 This directory contains all the Python modules and many of the scripts.
-Considerit the "top" level.
-Setting $BDS_HOME to this directory's parent directory, i.e.
+Consider it the "top" level.

 ### How to Use This